nhatminh/nhatminh.github.io/_pages/about.md

   - /about.html
 ---

-Currently, I am working as a postdoctoral researcher at the Intelligent Networking Laboratory, Kyung Hee University in Korea.
+Currently, I am working as a lecturer at The University of Danang, Vietnam and a collaborator with the Intelligent Networking Laboratory, Kyung Hee University, Korea.
 This is my [Google Scholar link](https://scholar.google.com/citations?user=tnoge7wAAAAJ) and [DBLP link](https://dblp.org/pid/177/2939)

 ### Personal Statement